The College Athletics Social Media Machine

-The University of Louisville (my undergraduate alma mater) has one of the most active social media engagement structures in the nation via Gocards.com http://www.gocards.com/ot/connect-with-cards.html which even includes a robust Pinterest Page UofL social media is led by Nick Stover who provides real time access to all sport events via twitter.
+The University of Louisville (my undergraduate alma mater) has one of the most active social media engagement structures in the nation via Gocards.com http://www.gocards.com/ot/connect-with-cards.html which even includes a robust Pinterest Page UofL social media is led by Nick Stover who provides real-time access to all sports events via Twitter.
 UofL also offers a new Game Day experience app via Apple and Android.

 The IUS website also earned recognition as top five “Best NAIA Athletics Website” by the National Association of Intercollegiate Athletics (NAIA) and Sports Information Directors of America (SIDA).

-Illinois State University offers social media connectivity options for their sports teams and coaches, but is unique in having the rare gem of social media presence for their Student Athlete Study Center on Facebook and Twitter.
+Illinois State University offers social media connectivity options for its sports teams and coaches but is unique in having the rare gem of social media presence for its Student-Athlete Study Center on Facebook and Twitter.